 Even though you might just be considering power when searching for generators, it’s crucial also to think about how noisy a generator can be when it starts up.
 If you intend to be using your generator for camping, noise is a crucial issue.

 A noisy generator may awaken an entire campsite, and its noise may also keep you from getting any sleep.
-A noisy generator, even for household usage, might disturb you or your neighbours and lead to accusations.
+A noisy generator, even for household usage, might disturb you or your neighbors and lead to accusations.

 Though the degree of noise reduction a generator’s manufacturer has placed may also significantly impact noise, larger engines often make more noise than smaller ones.